Last Updated on

 Add the chopped carrot and celeriac and cook for a further 5 minutes, stirring constantly

-Cook for 20 minutes then check to see if the celeriac and carrot chunks are soft.
+Add the stock and cook for 20 minutes then check to see if the celeriac and carrot chunks are soft.
 Continue cooking if they are not soft enough to cut with a teaspoon.

 Add the chopped coriander and season well with salt and pepper.